 Found in more than 6000 foods in the U.S., aspartame is considered one of the worst food additives by many health experts.
 The product was unapproved by the FDA until 1980 and some researchers believe it may be linked to chronic illnesses.
-“Aspartame is a neurotoxin, meaning it’s a chemical that kills brain cells, as well as other neurons throughout the body,” explains Dr. Elizabeth Graves, D.C., Chiropractic Director of Chiro One Wellness Center of the South Loop.
+In fact, aspartame is a neurotoxin, meaning that it has the ability to kill brain cells and other neurons throughout the body.

 Consume in Moderation

-Dr. Liz says Stevia is a natural plant-based sweetener that may be a safe choice in moderation.
-Stevia-based brands such as Truvia and PureVia are made of a purified extract of Stevia called Rebaudioside A which is 200 times sweeter than sugar and does not raise blood sugar.
-“But be careful because many Stevia products contain other unnatural chemicals to change the taste of this slightly bitter sweetener,” says Dr. Liz.
-“That turns this natural alternative into an unhealthy one.”
+Stevia is a natural plant-based sweetener that may be a safe choice in moderation.
+Stevia-based brands are made of a purified extract of Stevia called Rebaudioside A which is 200 times sweeter than sugar and does not raise blood sugar.

 Weight Gain, Not Loss